 - Console keeps throwing errors?
 Interesting, where could that bug hide and how it happened.

-- Waiter takes too long to come with your order?
+- The waiter takes too long to come with your order?
 Interesting, who knows how exciting today must be for them.

 - Software needs another update?
 Interesting, wonder what new features it brings.